Meet the Team

 Christina Wanta

-Christina is a second-year student studying Telecommunications & Media Industries and Spanish.
+Christina is a junior studying Telecommunications & Media Industries and Spanish.
 She has been working with the Sokolov-Miller Family Financial and Life Skills Center since December 2023 and enjoys learning more and teaching others about financial wellness and independence.
 Outside of work, Christina is a part of Penn State Mock Trial, Her Campus at PSU, and the Caliente Dance Company.
 She enjoys reading, baking, and exploring new places.

 Money Question for Christina: Who’s your “money mentor” or role model?